The Application Period is Now Open!

-Last year’s “emergers” are working with Intiman, Seattle Repertory Theatre, Village Theatre, ACT, 5th Ave, Book-It Repertory Theatre, Seattle Musical Theatre, ArtsWest, Annex Theatre, Taproot, Tacoma Musical Playhouse, Storybook Theatre, D.A.S.H.
-Center for the Arts, Akropolis Performance Lab, Yellow Fish, The Horse In Motion, The Upfront Theatre, and more.
+Previous year’s “emergers” are collaborating and working with Intiman Theatre, Seattle Repertory Theatre, Village Theatre, ACT – A Contemporary Theatre, The 5th Avenue Theatre, Book-It Repertory Theatre, Seattle Musical Theatre, ArtsWest, Annex Theatre, Taproot, Tacoma Musical Playhouse, Storybook Theatre, Akropolis Performance Lab, Yellow Fish, The Horse In Motion, The Upfront Theatre, and more.

-This summer 20-30 Emerging Artists (including actors, directors, writers, stage managers, and producers) will participate in workshops and masterclasses led by distinguished theatre professionals, receive guidance and mentorship from experts in their field, collaborate with peer Emerging Artists, and gain exposure and connection to the inter-workings of Intiman Theatre.
-This year’s selected Emerging Artists will also create a showcase that features and celebrates great American playwrights who also happen to be black women.
+This summer 20-30 Emerging Artists (including actors, directors, and stage managers) will participate in workshops and masterclasses led by distinguished theatre professionals, receive guidance and mentorship from experts in their field, collaborate with peer Emerging Artists, and gain exposure and connection to the inner-workings of Intiman Theatre.
+This year’s selected Emerging Artists will also develop solo works under the mentorship of our 2017 Season Co-currator, Sara Porkalob, to create a showcase production as part of the 2017 Intiman Theatre Festival.

 This program is free.
 Intiman Theatre’s goal is to create as much access as is possible to this opportunity regardless of economic status.

-The program – IEAP – runs June 27 through August 12, and is a great way to get a few steps closer to becoming part of the Intiman Theatre “family” and consideration for future festivals.
+The 7-week program – “IEAP” – runs June 26 through August 10, and is a great way to get a few steps closer to becoming part of the Intiman Theatre “family” and more deeply connected to the Seattle theatre community.
 Participants must be available for:

-Daytime and Evening August 1-7 for Showcase Presentation
+- Daytime and Evening July 31-August 6 for Tech Week and Showcase Presentation

-Emerging Artists must participate in a minimum of 80% of required activities, and should be able to commit to at least 30 hours per week to the program.
+- Emerging Artists should be able to commit to at least 30 hours per week to the program

 Emerging Artist Program goals include: